 Looking for a genuine East Coast sightseeing experience?
 Look no further than these three authentic covered bridges in Maine.
 30-45 minutes from the Wolf Cove Inn, a bed and breakfast in Maine, three wooden bridges stand wrapped in beauty and history.
 A single-day’s trip loop can cover all three.
-The journey takes one through the rolling, rural Maine countryside and charming small towns.
+The journey takes one through the rolling Maine countryside and charming small towns.
 In addition, along the way, check out some Saco River rapids, visit quaint, small-town antique shops, or go for a moderate hike on Burnt Meadow Mountain Trail.
-Then come home to our cozy lakeside inn for a well-deserved sleep.
+Then come home to our cozy lakeside inn for a well-deserved, peaceful night’s sleep.

 Your Exclusive Covered Bridge Tour